dbais76/tektonDemo/README.md

 s2i-php
 openshift-client

+You would need to have a storage class and a secret to push the image to the external registry.

 Feel free to extend the demos and don't forget to share.

+The same demo can be extended to deploy the application in different environment (Project) by adding required privileges to pipeline service accout or by creating a new service account and running the pipeline with it.

-oc policy add-role-to-user admin  system:serviceaccount:demo:pipeline -n prod oc secrets link pipeline demo-sec
+#oc policy add-role-to-user admin  system:serviceaccount:demo:pipeline -n prod

+The service account should also have bind to the secret containing authentication information to the registry.
+#oc secrets link pipeline demo-sec